 - It offers simple pricing and charges no transaction fees on all plans.

 - It has a smooth course player design, which allows students to play videos in full-screen mode.

 - It has an active and friendly customer support team.

-It is helpful to note that, in its defense, Teachable does allow you to sell digital products and offer memberships, like podia.
-Nevertheless, the process is not as straightforward as it is on Podia.
-This is simply because there are no tools specifically designed to help you sell downloadable digital products and offer memberships.
+However, the process is not as straightforward as it is on Podia.
+This is simply because there are no tools specifically designed to help you sell downloadable products and create & sell memberships.